Benjam11n/Birds-of-a-Feather-frontend/README.md

 - **React Hot Toasts**: Implemented for real-time notifications, providing users with instant feedback and enhancing overall interactivity.

-- **Docker**: Employing Docker for containerization, simplifying deployment and ensuring consistent performance across various environments.
+- **Docker**: Employed Docker for containerization, simplifying deployment and ensuring consistent performance across various environments.

 The feature set includes fundamental CRUD operations for data manipulation, as well as advanced functionalities such as filtering, sorting, searching, pagination, optimistic updates and account-based authentication using JWT tokens.